tasb/k8s-basic2advanced-training/labs/lab06.md

 kubectl get cj -n echo-app-ns
 ```

-You should have an output similiar with this.
+You should have an output similar with this.

 ```bash
 NAME                 SCHEDULE    SUSPEND   ACTIVE   LAST SCHEDULE   AGE